Peppar/llvm-C65/README.txt

 TESTING

-Using the backend to compile an SFC (SNES) "game":
+Using the target to compile an SFC (SNES) "game":

 https://github.com/Peppar/llvm-C65-sfc-example